BrianHicks/elm-benchmark/README.md

 -   `benchmark*` to run benchmarks
 -   `compare` to compare the results of two benchmarks

+For a more thorough overview, I've written an [introduction to elm-benchmark](https://www.brianthicks.com/post/2017/02/27/introducing-elm-benchmark/).

 ### Installing

 You should keep your benchmarks separate from your code since you don't want the elm-benchmark code in your production artifacts.